|

 Blood Mysteries by Susun Weed (Excerpt from Healing Wise)

 I am wholeness.
 I am woman.
-I know the bloody places: the
+I know the bloody places: the narrow

-space between life and death, the mess of nourishing life,
+space between life and death, the mess of nourishing life, the

 flow of letting life go.